mercush/genlm-control/docs/potentials.md

 # Potentials

-[Potentials](../reference/genlm_control/potential/__init__/) are the core object in `genlm-control`.
+[Potentials][genlm.control.potential] are the core object in `genlm-control`.
 A potential encodes constraints or preferences by assigning non-negative weights to sequences of tokens.

+Potentials guide text generation by:

+* Acting as components of [**samplers**](samplers.md), which serve to propose new tokens at each step of the generation process.
+* Serving as **critics**, which serve to reweight sequences based on whether they satisfy the constraint encoded by the potential at each step of the generation process.

 ## Key concepts